Can this jobbeautomated?

-Describe any role.
-We'll analyze how much of it AI could handle — with a detailed score and financial breakdown, free in under a minute.
+Answer a few guided questions about any role.
+We'll analyze how much of it AI could handle — with a detailed score and financial breakdown, free in about a minute.

 How it works